NergisRecel/Wildz/README.md

 Getting Started
 ---------------

-The easiest way to get started is to clone the repository:
+The easiest way to get started is to clone the repository in Intellij:

 ```bash
 # File > New > Project From Version Control